nmasse-itix/threescale-cicd/support/openshift/README.md

-# Using this Ansible role from Kubernetes
+# Using this Ansible role on OpenShift

 You can use the provided OpenShift template to create all the mandatory objects: